---

 - The scene-writer model reads the images and any current notes.

-- Those notes can then feed later prompt templates and scene generation.
+- Those notes and images then feed later prompt templates and scene generation.

 Design reference drafting uses the scene-writer model to turn avatar and reference images into reusable visual notes.